 Can You See the Pleiades Tonight?
 Learn How to See the M45 Star Cluster

-The Pleiades is one of the brightest deep-sky objects in the sky.
+The Pleiades is a prominent, easy-to-spot deep-sky object.
 This hazy “little dipper” is so bright you can see it with the naked eye!
 To quickly find the Pleiades in the sky in your location, use the free Sky Tonight app.
 Now, let’s learn more about this fascinating star cluster.

 Contents